peteroupc/peteroupc.github.io/random.md

 Unpredictable-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
 Such implementations are indispensable in computer security and information security contexts, such as&mdash;

 -  generating keying material, such as encryption keys,
--  generating random passwords or session identifiers,
+-  generating random passwords, nonces, or session identifiers,
 -  generating "salts" to vary cryptographic hashes of the same password,
 -  use in communications between two networked computers,
 -  use in transfer, transport, messaging, and other communication protocols, and